Cape Town, South Africa

 The city, flanked on all sides by the majestic Table Mountain, is a blend of cosmopolitan and laid-back charm.
 Cape Town is a veritable melting pot and therefore no better place to enjoy cuisine, culture and of course the rich history of the continent’s southern hub.
 Shopping and design lovers will enjoy Cape Town’s thriving art and commerce scene, while foodies and wine lovers will take in a wide array of gastronomic delights and nightlife.

 The region’s unique wildlife and climate offer a host of sightseeing and adventure activities and rare opportunities to view traditional safari game and wildlife alongside penguin colonies and seasonal whale mating and calving.
 Nearby Hermanus is the world’s best whale watching point, while bucolic wine country towns cradle the city.

-Whether your pace is shark diving, a customized wine and food tour, a hands-on animal conservation or local cultural experience or a tailored exploration through the region’s major sights - we will provide an exceptional guided foray into the bounty of Cape Town.
+Whether your pace is shark diving, a customized wine and food tour, a hands-on animal conservation, local cultural experience or a tailored exploration through the region’s major sights, we will provide an exceptional guided foray into the bounty of Cape Town.